MJ Melendez Player Props: Royals vs. Tigers

-MJ Melendez, with a slugging percentage of .278 in his past 10 games -- including one home run -- will be in action for the Kansas City Royals against the Detroit Tigers, with Michael Lorenzen on the mound, June 20 at 6:40 PM ET.
+MJ Melendez -- with an on-base percentage of .225 in his past 10 games, 69 points lower than his season-long percentage -- will be in action for the Kansas City Royals versus the Detroit Tigers, with Matthew Boyd on the mound, on June 21 at 1:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Tigers.
+He had a hitless performance in his previous game (0-for-4) against the Tigers.

 MJ Melendez Game Info & Props vs. the Tigers